elatov/elatov.github.io/_posts/2017-05-10-opensuse-on-macbook-pro-62.md

 	--+-------------+---------------------------------+--------
 	  | ImageMagick | Viewer and Converter for Images | package

-With OpenSuSe you can also use the **cnf** (command not found) utility but it doesn't work for libraries:
+With openSUSE you can also use the **cnf** (command not found) utility but it doesn't work for libraries:

 	<> cnf convert